aadi1011/SymbiGate/readme.md

   <img src="https://www.devopsschool.com/blog/wp-content/uploads/2022/03/java_logo_icon_168609.png">
 </p>

 This project is an automated attendance system that uses facial recognition technology to take attendance of students or employees in an organization.
 The system uses a camera to capture the image of a person's face, and then matches it with the faces in the database.
 The project is developed using Java and OpenCV.
 The GUI is made using JavaFX.
+The backend is managed using MySQL.

 ## Features